awortham/url_shortener/README.md

 redirect you to your original `long_url`.

 ### Notes
+Some things I thought about but haven't built at this time:
-I wanted to do a uniqueness check on the `short_link` and re-try if it had happened to duplicate a previous ShortLink, but I didn't get to it.
-Likewise, I had thought about sanitizing and validating the `long_url` on the way in, but ran short of time.
+- A uniqueness check on the `short_link` and retry if it had happened to duplicate a previous ShortLink.
+- Sanitizing and validating the `long_url` on the way in.